 After the hearing, the Grievance Committee will review the grievance and submit a written report to the Provost.
 Such determination will include a summary of the operative facts and an opinion as to the validity of the grievance.
 The report may include a recommendation as to any further action to be taken.

-The Provost will then consider the Grievance Committee’s findings and decide on feasible and appropriate action for Illinois Tech to take in disposition of the charge.
+The Provost will then consider the Grievance Committee's findings and decide on feasible and appropriate action for Illinois Tech to take in disposition of the charge.
 Such decision shall be communicated to the grievant, the charged party and the Director of Equal Opportunity and Affirmative Action.
-In the event that the Provost should be named in the grievant’s charge, the President shall designate the Provost’s replacement for implementing these procedures.
-The grievant or the charged party may appeal, within seven days, such decision to the President of Illinois Tech; provided, however, any appeal must be based on one or both of the following considerations: (i) the procedures outlined above were not substantially followed and such occurrence reasonably could be deemed to have impacted the outcome; and (ii) new evidence that was not available at the time of the original decision, due to no fault or lack of diligence of the grievant, has become available; and (iii) the decision cannot be.
-In the event of an appeal, the President will render a final decision in the matter.
+In the event that the Provost should be named in the grievant's charge, the President shall designate the Provost's replacement for implementing these procedures.
+The decision of the Provost shall be final, except that the grievant or the charged party may request, within five calendar days of the decision's communication, that the Provost reconsider his decision; provided, however, any such request must be based only on one or both of the following considerations: (i) the procedures outlined above were not substantially followed and such occurrence reasonably could be deemed to have impacted the outcome; and (ii) new evidence that was not available at the time of the original decision, due to no fault or lack of diligence of the grievant, has become available.

 4. General Rules